Social assistance in Ireland

 dependants.
 The SW 19 Rates of Payment

 Booklet, published by the Department of Social Protection every year,

 Protection every year, details the amount of money payable for each scheme and the amount that will be awarded to your dependants.

-If you wish to apply for a social welfare payment, you should contact your social welfare local office or Citizens Information Centre for an application form and an information leaflet.
+If you wish to apply for a social welfare payment, you should contact your Intreo Centre or Social Welfare Branch Office or Citizens Information Centre for an application form and an information leaflet.
 Fill out the correct application form and return it to the Department of Social Protection.
 The return address is printed on the application form.